DartmouthGrangerLab/Contrast/doc/source/index.rst

 ..
-Framework documentation master file, created by sphinx-quickstart on Wed Jan  2 15:26:24 2019.
+Contrast documentation master file, created by sphinx-quickstart on Wed Jan  2 15:26:24 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.